GurmanPlayz/AH-Flip-Assist/README.md

 Now, in the new directory this program is in, you want to open the folder and copy the file path of the `index.js` file inside this folder.
 You can copy the path by shift right clicking the `index.js` file and clicking the "save as path" option.

-Finally open your command prompt again and type: node space the file name you just copied eg `ndoe C:\Users\me\file_path\AH-Flip-Assist-main\index.js`.
+Finally open your command prompt again and type: node space the file name you just copied eg `node C:\Users\me\file_path\AH-Flip-Assist-main\index.js`.

+When you press enter the text `app avaiable on http://localhost:3000!` should appear.
+Now all you have to do is navigate to `http://localhost:3000` in any browser and you should see the program!